A lined row of parked Metro bus vehicles

 • In Brisbane, buses carry two thirds of total passengers, leaving the rail network underutilised in many parts of the city.

-• We propose to reshape our bus network to complement rail connections, to deliver a multi-modal network that gives passengers more options for a better, faster and more reliable journey.
+• With support from the State, we’ll reshape our bus network to complement rail connections, to deliver a multi-modal network that gives passengers more options for a better, faster and more reliable journey.

 • A truly multi-modal city will also mean greater connectivity to our ferries and e-mobility network as well as improved public and active transport options.